-Rules for the Classification and Construction of Sea Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2021 (except for Part XIX "Additional Requirements for Cargo Ships of Less Than 500 Gross Tonnage" which comes into force on 1 October 2021).
+Rules for the Classification and Construction of Sea Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2022.

-The present edition of the Rules is based on the 2020 edition taking into account the amendments and additions developed immediately before publication.
+The present edition of the Rules is based on the 2021 edition taking into account the amendments and additions developed immediately before publication.